pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

   show ip bgp summary
   show ip bgp
   ```
 - You should see your neighbor and exchanged routes, do you?
 If not think about the fact that BGP peering requires TCP connectivity on port 179.
-And as we are running frr on Linux we need to think about whether frr itself knows how to route to the neighbor IP address.
-If you have trouble, check connectivity with `ping` and `telnet <neighbor-ip> 179`.
+And as we are running frr on Linux we need to think about whether frr itself knows how to route to the neighbor IP address.  .

 Hint - maybe a static route to your BGP neigbors IP address is needed?